aleph-fbk/flad-mife/README.md

 ## Acknowledgements

-If you are using FLAD's or MIFE's code for scientific research, please cite the related paper in your manuscript as follows:
+If you are using FLAD's code for scientific research, please cite the related paper in your manuscript as follows:

-Sorbera, E., Zanetti, F., Brandi, G., Tomasi, A., Doriguzzi-Corin, R., & Ranise, S. (2025).
-Adaptive Federated Learning with Functional Encryption: A Comparison of Classical and Quantum-safe Options. arXiv preprint arXiv:2504.00563.
+Roberto Doriguzzi-Corin, Domenico Siracusa, "FLAD: Adaptive Federated Learning for DDoS attack detection", in Computers & Security, Volume 137, 2024, doi: 10.1016/j.cose.2023.103597

+The code with all the experiments presented in the paper is available in branch [*flad-paper-evaluation*](https://github.com/doriguzzi/flad-federated-learning-ddos/tree/flad-paper-evaluation).

 This work was supported by Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007) and European Union (Next Generation EU).